sehrgutesoftware/httpdf/README.md

 page:
     width: width of the resulting PDF in mm
     height: height of the resulting PDF in mm

+locale: # optional
+    locales:
+    - en
+    - de
+    default: en
 ```

 `example.json` can be added for testing and documentation purposes, providing some example data to render the template during template development.

 `assets/` is an optional directory for static assets, such as images or stylesheets.
 They can be referenced in the HTML template by their file name using `{{ .__assets__ }}` as a prefix, e.g. `<link rel="stylesheet" href="{{ .__assets__ }}/style.css">`.

+`locales/` is an optional directory for translation files.
+Each file must be a valid YAML file containing key-value pairs for translations.
+The file names must match the language codes, e.g. `en.yaml`, `de.yaml`, etc. The translations can be accessed in the HTML template using the `tr` function, e.g. `{{ tr "key" }}`.
+The `tr` function will accept placeholders in the translation strings.
+See the [example](templates/example) for usage.

+Only translation files for the languages defined in the `config.yaml` file will be loaded.

 ## Development